stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 Here are some of the most useful commands you should know for managing your system.

- * **sudo !!**
+ * **<kbd>sudo !!</kbd>**

 	This is one of the best little tricks to know.
-When you try to run a command but get a permissions error because you needed to sudo it, then you can run “sudo !!” which will execute the last command under sudo.
+When you try to run a command but get a permissions error because you needed to sudo it, then you can run <kbd>sudo !!</kbd> which will execute the last command under sudo.
 This will save you lots of typing.

- * **free -m**
+ * **<kbd>free -m</kbd>**

-	The free command will display current memory usage information.
+	The `free` command will display current memory usage information.
 This will be an invaluable tool for optimizing as well as diagnosing problems.
-The -m flag tells it to display the numbers in megabytes, instead of just bytes.
+The <kbd>-m</kbd> flag tells it to display the numbers in megabytes, instead of just bytes.

- * **df -h and du -h**
+ * **<kbd>df -h</kbd> and <kbd>du -h</kbd>**

-	The df and du commands report disk usage information.
-The df (disk free) command reports how much disk space is used and available on each partition.
-The du (disk usage) command reports how much space all of the files and folders in the current directory are taking.
-Both commands should be run with the -h flag which tells it we want human-readable (xxxKB, MB, GB) numbers.
+	The `df` and `du` commands report disk usage information.
+The `df` (disk free) command reports how much disk space is used and available on each partition.
+The `du` (disk usage) command reports how much space all of the files and folders in the current directory are taking.
+Both commands should be run with the <kbd>-h</kbd> flag which tells it we want human-readable (xxxKB, MB, GB) numbers.

- * **top**
+ * **<kbd>top</kbd>**

-	Use the top command to find out information about the processes that are currently running.
+	Use the `top` command to find out information about the processes that are currently running.
 This app shows a constantly refreshed list of the processes with memory utilization, CPU usage, time running and such.
 It’s a very useful tool for finding out which processes are taking the most CPU and memory.
 There are a lot of feature in this one so read the [man page](http://manpages.ubuntu.com/manpages/hardy/man1/top.1.html).
-Press “q” to exit the app.
+Press <kbd>Q</kbd> to exit the app.

- * **man**
+ * **<kbd>man</kbd>**

 	Of course real men don’t read instructions, so I don’t know why I’m listing this here.
 Perhaps it’s all of the times other real men have told me to RTFM.
 Anyway, man is the manual tool.
-For example entering “man top” will display the manual for the top application.
+For example entering <kbd>man top</kbd> will display the manual for the top application.

 ### Conclusion